I don’t know many people who start their adult life knowing how to be good with money.

 The first thing that happened was that I became a teenage single mum.
 Having a child brings responsibility into your life whether you like it or not.

-Becoming responsible for another human being didn’t help me learn how to manage my money effectively overnight but it sowed the seeds.
+Becoming responsible for another human being didn’t help me with money or learn better money habits overnight but it sowed the seeds.

-When my money situation got to the point that my 18 month old daughter only had 3 sets of day clothes, that was when I knew I couldn’t continue as I had been.
+My money situation got to the point that my 18 month old daughter only had 3 sets of day clothes, that was when I knew I couldn’t continue as I had been.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

-To learn how to save money so I could clothe my daughter and plan our financial future.
+I needed to learn how to manage my money better.
+To learn how to manage my bills and save money, so I could clothe my daughter and plan our financial future.

 For you to start the same process, this first step is crucial.
 You need to change your money mindset.

-You will never be really good with money if you don’t focus on how you view money deep down.
+It’s an uphill task learning how to get good with money if you don’t focus on how you view money deep down.

 It might require some soul searching.
-You may have to try and unlearn some deep set money habits, but change is the key to your future wealth.
-And you can do it.
+You may have to break bad money habits and create much better money habits, but change is the key to your future wealth.

 I know, I know, you don’t like budgets.
 But believe me, budgets do work if you make them to suit your circumstances.